 Step 1

-Heat the olive oil in a heavy pot, add the garlic and cook until tender, about 2 minutes; add the basil.
+Heat the olive oil or render the pork fat in a heavy pot, add the vegetables and cook, stirring with a wooden spoon, until tender, about 2 minutes; do not caramelize.

 Step 2